-The doctrine of exhaustion of rights provides that once copies of a copyright work are issued to the public in one EEA Member State with the owner's consent, the owner cannot object to their circulation anywhere else within the EEA.
+The doctrine of exhaustion of rights provides that once copies of a copyright work are issued to the public in one EEA Member

+State with the owner's consent, the owner cannot object to their circulation anywhere else within the EEA.
 The courts have held that the principle does not apply to subsequent/back-up copies of digital works.
 In those cases, it appears that the copyright owner's rights would only be exhausted in relation to the original digital version placed on the market.
-It has yet to be determined how the principle of exhaustion will apply in the UK after the UK leaves the EU.
+Since the UK left the EU, the UK has confirmed that the copyright will still be exhausted as set out above.
+However, the EU has not adopted the same approach and copyright will not be exhausted in the EU as a result of a copyright work being made available in the UK with the owner's consent.
+As a result of this imbalance, the UK is undertaking a public consultation as to the appropriate exhaustion regime for the UK to put in place.